redFrik/udk17-Digital_Harmony/udk170706/README.md

 notes on optimisation: try to keep the resolution down, don't send more pixels than your video projector is eventually using, turn off preview if you can and use 'Send Only' mode, connect with ethernet cables instead of wifi if you're sharing textures between computers.

+in this repository folder you will also find 'syphonmixer.maxpat' as well as openframeworks code (in folder 'src') that show how to build a simple 3 syphon server mixer. (for the openframeworks code press 'i' to set server and do the mixing)

 movie mask
 --